There is now more information available which could help you lead a healthier life-

 Very wealthy people in this country are seeking out longevity doctors in other countries

-One of my patient’s family have all had longevity advice from a physician in Paris.
+One of my patient’s family have all had longevity advice from a physician in another country.
 So it seemed the time was right to start a longevity clinic in Manchester.

-Different lifestyles in Manchester have a large effect on healthy life expectancy so that by altering your lifestyle you could possibly make a large difference to your own healthy life expectancy
+Different lifestyles in the same geographical area can have a large effect on healthy life expectancy so by altering your lifestyle you could possibly make a large difference to your own healthy life expectancy

-The central issue for most people is not lifespan-it is mainly about healthspan ie how long we can live a healthy life.
-In Rochdale healthspan is 58 years and in Timperley 74 years-so your lifestyle can make a 16 year difference to healthspan in Manchester.
-There are probably changes you could make to your lifestyle that you may not be aware of that could make a difference to your healthspan.
+The central issue for most people is not lifespan-it is mainly about healthspan ie how long we can live life in a healthy condition.
+For instance in Manchester healthspan is 58 years in Rochdale and 74 years in Timperley-a 16 year difference.
+It is very likely that there are changes that you could make to your lifestyle that you are not aware of which would make a difference to your healthspan.

 You will not be able to get this information from you GP.